datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 A quick aside that there are Python libraries like [OS Library](https://docs.python.org/3/library/os.html) that can work with our directory structure, however, that is not our focus today.
+Thanks for taking this workshop!

 ### Our Data